Website icon Xpert.Digital

 The multipolar world is a myth?
 That's what makes it so dangerous for all of us.

 Is the multipolar world a myth?
-That's what makes it so dangerous for all of us – Image: Xpert.Digital
+Here's what makes it so dangerous for us all – Image: Xpert.Digital

-Given the wars in Ukraine and the Middle East, growing tensions in the Indo-Pacific region, and a general increase in global instability, the world seems to be spiraling out of control.
-Many observers speak of a new multipolar world order in which several centers of power, such as the US, China, Russia, and India, vie for influence.
-But what if this idea is not the solution, but the cause of the problem?
+In light of the wars in Ukraine and the Middle East, growing tensions in the Indo-Pacific region, and a general increase in global instability, the world seems to be falling apart.
+Many observers speak of a new multipolar world order in which several power centers, such as the US, China, Russia, and India, vie for influence.
+But what if this idea is not the solution, but rather the cause of the problem?

 Published by the Federal Academy for Security Policy (BAKS Working Paper 5/2015).
-His provocative core thesis: Multipolarity is not a stable state, but a highly dangerous transitional phase that inevitably leads to crises and conflicts.
-True stability, according to Kennert, is historically created not by a balance of many powers, but by the dominance of a single hegemonic power.
+Its provocative core thesis: Multipolarity is not a stable state, but a highly dangerous transitional phase that inevitably leads to crises and conflicts.
+True stability, according to Kennert, is historically not created by a balance of many powers, but by the dominance of a single hegemonic power.

-This radical perspective turns the desire for a "fairer" world order on its head.
+This radical perspective turns the desire for a “fairer” world order on its head.
 But how much truth is there in this theory when applied to today's fragile global situation?
-We examine Kennert's theses and analyze what holds true in light of current events, where his argument is convincing, and where it may fall short or require critical reexamination.
+We examine Kennert's theses and analyze what holds true in light of current events, where his argumentation is convincing, and where it might fall short or require critical examination.

 Suitable for: